Green, Healthy, and Affordable Housing for Resilient Communities

 In March 2018, Fuqua EDGE organized and hosted a successful event called ClimateCAP: The Global MBA Summit on Climate, Capital & Business — in partnership with 15 other top-tier business schools from the U.S. and Europe — to educate graduate business students about the business implications of climate change.
 This pre-catalyst grant will be used to explore the potential to hold the 2021 ClimateCAP Summit at Duke Kunshan University (DKU) in partnership with the DKU Environmental Research Center.
 This effort supports a wider project to enhance Chinese private sector actions to address climate change.

-Jackson Ewing, Nicholas Institute for Environmental Policy Solutions and the Sanford School of Public Policy; Kathinka Furst, Duke Kunshan University Environmental Research Center; Dan Vermeer, Fuqua Center for Energy, Development, and the Global Environment.
+Jackson Ewing, Nicholas Institute for Energy, Environment & Sustainability and the Sanford School of Public Policy; Kathinka Furst, Duke Kunshan University Environmental Research Center; Dan Vermeer, Fuqua Center for Energy, Development, and the Global Environment.

 Catalyzing New Collaborations on Social & Environmental Determinants of Health in Durham, NC